standardnotes/docs/docs/self-hosting/getting-started.md

 hide_table_of_contents: false
 ---

 Our self-hosted server infrastructure consists of several different microservices that are responsible for different sets of functionality.
+Our self-hosted server is only intended as the backend that processes and stores your data; it does not include self-hosting the web application, which is an optional process that must be done separately.
+You will be able to use our existing [web](https://app.standardnotes.com) and desktop app with your self-hosted server.

 **To begin your self-hosted setup**, we recommend using our [docker-compose setup with accompanying script](./docker.md) that will automate the process for you.